donlan2710/gRDA-Optimizer/README.md

 # gRDA-Optimizer

-Generalized Regularized Dual Averaging.
+Generalized Regularized Dual Averaging is an optimizer that can learn small subnetworks.
 Paper preprint is coming soon.

+Here is an illustration of the optimizer using the simple 6-layer CNN https://keras.io/examples/cifar10_cnn/.
+The experiments are done using lr = 0.005 for SGD, SGD momentum and gRDAs. c = 0.005 for gRDA. lr = 0.005 and 0.001 for Adagrad and Adam.

 <img src = 'https://github.com/donlan2710/gRDA-Optimizer/blob/master/pics/cifar_cnn_acc_test_multiopt.png' width=45%/> <img src = 'https://github.com/donlan2710/gRDA-Optimizer/blob/master/pics/cifar_cnn_nonzero_weights_multiopt.png' width=45%/>